NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/design-decisions.md

             | t_inter11: [shape=(3, 4,), dtype=(float32), loc=(gpu:0)] = DynamicBroadcastOp(t1, t_inter8, broadcast_dim=[0, 1])
             |

-        Note: Tripy introduced new operation(s) in order to broadcast the inputs of '+' to compatible shapes.
+        Note: TriPy introduced new operation(s) in order to broadcast the inputs of '+' to compatible shapes.
         This operation was introduced to broadcast the right operand, which was:
         t1: [shape=(3, 3,), dtype=(float32), loc=(gpu:0)] to a shape of: (3, 4) in order to be compatible with the other input(s).